steveforczyk/Merra2CODProject/README.md

 was limited to 65-90 Deg North and covered the full span of the globe in longitude.
 In addition the raw datafile,including all the (128) variables) over the entire globe has a size of about 209 MBytes per file.
 It is possible to download only a subset of the full raw file.
 That was done in this case and this reduced the file size to just 132 KB because only 4 variables were downloaded.
 The full size files are not practical to host on GitHub.

+## User Guide
+This project requires significant effort to set up and to understand the data.
+For this reason an extensive User Guide was created and was stored in this repo.
+The name of this file is "User Manual For ProcessCODData.docx".
+The reader is stringly advised to read this document afterdow downloading the contents of this repo.
+As noted earlier,it is not easy to store files larger than 25 MB on the repo so only some of the "data only files " were stored.
+The workaround is that a copy of this repo is stored on
+Dropbox.
+The user manual has a link to this repo which has a full collection of files.